Hitsuono/Topophilic/content/blog/tfa_mhr/tfa_mhr.md

 When used to render a 3D scene, this will give us a smooth sphere.
 Sadly, most shapes you will see on, say, video games, do not have such an easy SDF.
 This may change with the progress of [neural SDFs](https://research.nvidia.com/labs/toronto-ai/nglod), which use neural networks to learn these functions, but, for the most part of the history of computer graphics, using SDFs to render was not practical for most situations.

 The solution was to try to approximate surfaces using simplers shapes-- namely, triangles, or 2-simplices, for which we can use a single known SDF ([see here](https://www.shadertoy.com/view/4sXXRN) for an implementation).
 And so were meshes born, as complexes made by these triangles.
 That is, meshes are just triangulations of surfaces we want to approximate.
 The more 2-simplices a mesh has, the more detail our model will be able to have.

+The reader might have noted that there is a slight mathematical problem here: SDFs only really work with orientable surfaces!
+This is a problem if you try to render a Möbius strip directly using a SDF, but not really if you approximate it using triangles, specially because these have positive SDFs in 3D space, so there's no problem here concerning "inside" or "outside".

 Raytracing has the problem that it can take too much time inside the `while` loop trying to hit a surface.
 Rasterization is then a more efficient alternative.
 In it, we project our mesh triangles into the vision plane-- something that can be quickly done by the GPU using linear algebra and projectivization.
 For each pixel we then check if it is contained inside one of these triangles, and use that to define its color.